The Yin and Yang of Thyroid Disease

 With deficient fires raging internally, the Heart Blood is devoured and Heart Heat

-signs develop including palpitations, arrhythmias, rapid heartbeat, high blood pressure, emotional instability, breathlessness, and insomnia.
+signs develop including palpitations, arrhythmia, rapid heartbeat, high blood pressure, emotional instability, breathlessness, and insomnia.
 Additionally, the Heart helps to provide the free circulation of Blood throughout the body, and Blood Stagnation is a common problem seen in hyperthyroidism.
-Look to Peaceful Warrior formula for 2-3 months together with Blood Mansion formula and Yin Valley formula.
-Then switch to Free and Easy Wanderer formula together with Blood Mansion formula and Yin Valley formula.